Frequently Asked Questions

 Does Medicare or Florida Medicaid pay for assisted living?

 Unfortunately, Medicare doesn’t help finance assisted living.
 The Medicare program pays for health care expenses in hospital and medical settings.
 In general, Florida Medicaid’s Institutional Care Program (ICP) pays for room and board only when they are offered in an institution that provides skilled care (like a nursing home), and it does not pay for room and board expenses in assisted living facilities.
 Florida Medicaid offers the Assisted Living Waiver program which partially pays for seniors to live in a select few communities.

-What Does Assisted Living, Dementia Care, and Independent Living Cost in Northeast Florida?
+What Does Assisted Living, Dementia Care, and Independent Living Cost in Jacksonville Florida?

 The basic costs, often referred to as ‘rent,’ range from about $3,500 per month and

 can go over $12,000 per month.
 The differences in cost are based on the type of